Haydarpaşa Garı, Istanbul's

 and from Anatolia (Asian Turkey) for over a century.

-Haydarpaşa has now been retired from passenger service.
+Haydarpaşa is currently closed.
 No trains depart, no ferries stop at its dock (Kadıköy is the nearest dock).
+The station's future is still undetermined.

 The Marmaray rail

-tunnel beneath the Bosphorus, opened late in 2013, takes you past Haydarpaşa to Söğütlüçeşme, 1 km farther east (map), where you can board high-speed trains to Eskişehir, Ankara, Konya and other destinations.
-More...
+tunnel beneath the Bosphorus, opened late in 2013, takes you past Haydarpaşa 1.3 km (8/10 mile) to Ayrılık Çeşmesi, where you can board Metro trains to Asian Istanbul destinations.

 Hatları and TurYol ferryboats from Eminönü cross the Bosphorus frequently